 Simacan places strict information security controls over its clients’ data, its suppliers’ data, and its own data.
 Simacan is committed to ensuring that client data is not seen by anyone (or anything) who should not have access.
 Simacan employees have access to the information systems in which client data is processed and stored.
 For example, in order to diagnose a production problem, Simacan employees may need to access data owned by the client.
 Simacan employees are prohibited from using these permissions to view client data unless it is necessary to do so.
 We have technical controls in place to ensure that any access to client data is monitored and logged.
 Simacan employees are bound to our Information Security Policy and Simacan treats these issues as matters of the highest importance.

 The environment that hosts all of Simacan Cloud information systems is Amazon Web Services (AWS).
 AWS is compliant with multiple certifications for its data centers, including ISO/IEC 27001, 27017, and SOC reports (1, 2, and 3).
-For more information about the certification and compliance of AWS, please visit the AWS Security website and the AWS Compliance website.
+For more information about the certification and compliance of AWS, please visit the AWS Security website, the AWS Compliance website and the AWS General Data Protection Regulation (GDPR) Center.

 The following security-related audits and certifications are applicable to the Simacan ISMS: